lmoravek83/monitorui/readme.md

 ### Windows

-run in Command line monitor_ui.bat or you can add it in scheduled tasks:
+run in Windows Command line / Power shell "monitor_ui.bat" or you can add it in scheduled tasks:

     monitorui_run.bat